Code of Conduct for Registered Building Inspectors (Wales) 2024 version 2

 1.2 Information provided to the regulatory authority should clearly show:

-1.3 You must comply with the rules of registration and any registration conditions applied to your registration by the regulatory authority.
+1.3 You must comply with the scope of your registration and any registration conditions applied to your registration by the regulatory authority.
+Failure to comply may result in the regulatory authority taking action that could affect your registration.

 1.4 You must pay due regard to guidance issued by the regulatory authority.